open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 - the instrumentation library version of the named Meter in use.

-To help with instrumentat registration:
+To help with instrument registration:

 ```go
 // NewUniqueInstrumentMeterImpl returns a wrapped metric.MeterImpl with